History of the New York City Police Department: 20th century

 Around the turn of the century, the NYPD began to professionalize under leadership of then President of the Police Commission, Theodore Roosevelt.
 With innovations in science and technology, the police force were able to establish new units, such as the Bomb Squad in 1905, Motorcycle Squad in 1911, Automobile Squad in 1919, Emergency Service Unit in 1926, Aviation Unit in 1929 as well as the Radio Motor Patrol (RMP) in 1932.
 The department was also among the earliest to implement fingerprinting techniques and mug shots.
 In 1919, the department adopted its own flag.

 In 1911, the department hired Samuel (Jesse) Battle as its first black officer.
 He went on to become the first black sergeant and lieutenant and retired after a thirty-year career.

 In the 1910s, the NYPD began to deploy female matrons, who had entered precincts at the close of the previous century, to conduct undercover investigations.
-Their duties included investigating irregular medical practitioners, confidence tricksters, fortune tellers, and abortionists.
+Their duties included investigating irregular medical practitioners, confidence tricksters, fortune tellers, abortion providers, and LGBTQ people.
 In October 1916, Margaret Whitehurst assigned to detective work in Brooklyn led an undercover investigation of Margaret Sanger's Brownsville birth control clinic.
 Some ambitious matrons also conducted plainclothes surveillance of public spaces, such as dance halls and bars.
 Those formally appointed as policewomen and patrolwomen during and after the First World War continued and expanded upon these policing tasks.
 Notably, policewomen conducted the 1926 raid of the gay and lesbian tearoom, Eve's Hangout, in Greenwich Village and arrested its proprietor Eve Adams.